 The Coffee Klatch is an great opportunity for the intellectual engagement for all Elon students.
 Each semester, students gather after select campus events for coffee, dessert and stimulating conversation.
 Until there is a website to publicize these events, the Honors Progam wants to make sure interested students know about these opportunities.
-Below, please find the Spring 2014 Coffee Klatch schedule.
+Below, please find the Winter 2017 Coffee Klatch scheduled event.
+Stay tuned for Spring 2017.

-March 3: Edward Felten, "TMI: Information Identity, and Privacy" (Talk: McCrary Theater, 7:30; Coffee Klatch: Isabella Cannon Room)
+Jan.
+10: Michele Norris, "TMI: Information Identity, and Privacy" (Talk: McCrary Theater, 6:00; Coffee Klatch: Isabella Cannon Room)

 Both Turkey and Italy have been cultural crossroads for millennia.
 This Honors Fellows course open to first year students uses city and landscape as classroom, encouraging students to explore one of these two countries as a site of historical and religious significance and to investigate the contemporary relevance of the region to East and West.
 Read the recent student blogs for a glimpse into what past students have learned at sites such as the Hagia Sophia, ancient cisterns, the Grand Bazaar, Theodosian Walls, the ruins of Ephesus in Turkey, and St. Peters Basilica and the Vatican, the Roman Coliseum, The Valley of Temples in Sicily, and the canals of Venice in Italy.